-I was delighted to be interviewed last week by Manafest – Chris Greenwood – the founder of Smart Music Business about my latest book The Ultimate Guide to Music Publicity.
-It’s short and sweet and packed with great advice!
-We identified 5 things we believe every artist should know about music publicity.
+I was delighted to be interviewed by Manafest – Chris Greenwood – the founder of Smart Music Business about my latest book The Ultimate Guide to Music Publicity.
+It’s short and sweet and packed with great advice about public relations for musicians!
+We identified 5 things every artist should know about music publicity.
 Let us know what you think about this list!

 1. Grow Your Email List

-The ONE piece of advice I gave Chris 10 years ago when I was his publicist that has helped him become a self-sustaining artist.
+Grow your list was the ONE piece of advice I gave Chris 10 years ago when I was his publicist that has helped him become a self-sustaining artist.
 I have given this advice to hundreds or quite possibly thousands of musicians, but only a few have taken it as seriously as Chris has.
 This is an evergreen piece of advice that stands the test of time.
-All your other lists, your social media, are circumstantial but email lists are forever.
+All your other lists, and your social media, are circumstantial but email lists are forever.

 2. What the PR Process Is Really Like